duckalini/my_first_terraform/README.md

 `brew install terraform`

+Ensure you get the latest version of terraform.

 Your terraform version is set in your `main.tf` environment file.
 Each individual contributor working on your terraform project will need to use that version.
 If anyone updates their version and pushes a change, all contributors will need to update their local terraform version to match.